AlbertDing8/AlbertDing8.github.io/README.md

 > - Character movement
 > - Character attack
 > - Use potion to heal character
-> - Spawn and move monster mobs that deal damage to the character
+> - Spawn and move monster mobs that attack the character
+> - Collision damage

 # ***General notes about the game and future plans:***